bondy-io/bondy_docs/docs/reference/wamp_api/index.md

 # Introduction

 > Bondy enables the monitoring of administrative operations via WAMP Events and the management of dynamic resources via WAMP Procedures.
-These events and procedures include the ones defined by the [WAMP](/concepts/wamp/introduction) Meta API.
+These events and procedures include the ones defined by the [WAMP](/concepts/wamp/introduction) Meta API.{.definition}

 In Bondy, a Realm and all its entities are dynamically managed using a WAMP API.
 Some additional resource in Bondy can also be managed via the WAMP API.